ShyftXero/byoctf_discord/README.md

 - By default, it costs 50% of the total challenge value to post a challenge.
 - By default, your reward for the solve of a flag which is part of your challenge is 25% of that flags value.
   - if the challenge is externally validated, it's based on the challenge value.
-- This sucks to admit... but we can still find your externally validated flags if someone successfully submits it... it'll end up in the Solves table in the db (we won't know the flag before that happens though)
+- *This sucks to admit... but we can still find your externally validated flags if someone successfully submits it... it'll end up in the Solves table in the db (we won't know the flag before that happens though)*
+  - we need to store it the flag so the `!solves` command can show you which flags you've already submitted.
+  - open to arguments against this.

-Submitting a challenge
+## Submitting a challenge
 - Validate your challenge by attaching the json file in a DM to the bot with the command `!byoc_check`
   - If it's valid, an extended preview will show up showing the cost.
 - Commit your challenge (actually post it) by attaching the json file in a DM to the bot with the command `!byoc_commit`